aahadley/Junior-Knights/Reviews_Lessons/4__File_io/files.md

 ## hexdump
 - Ask the user for a file name.
+Open in 'rb+'.
 - Print the contents of the file as a series of hexadecimal digits in groups of 4.

 ### Example